Skip to main content

 Author Requests

-To be considered, you must submit your request here: https://forms.gle/qcDjQNydMmDKvrFq8.
-Once received, we will evaluate whether we can carry it, and, if interested, my reach out to you to request a review copy of the book to better determine its fit for our store and customers.
+To be considered, you must complete our Book Submission form.
+Once received, we will evaluate whether we can carry it, and, if interested, may reach out to you to request a review copy of the book to better determine its fit for our store and customers.
 We will evaluate your book for: fit in the store, literary quality, shelf appeal, and readiness to market and promote.
 We are not always able, or required, to provide feedback on our decision.
 The most common reasons we don’t carry books are:

 • Not available through Ingram and/or not available at a standard discount (Bookselling has a tiny profit margin to begin with; we can't afford to accept less than 40% off retail discounts.)